avcoder/unit06-lesson08/slides.md

 ---

 # Exercise: putting it all together
+Emulate amazon.ca using fakestoreapi.com

 - Use https://fakestoreapi.com/ or your Node/Express app but refactored to only output JSON
-- Create a store page that lists all products on a table (can use Material UI or other UI framework)
+- Create a store page that lists all products on a table or list of cards
+- Optional: can use Material UI or other UI framework
-   - Extra: make it so that at least one of the columns is sortable (ex: by price)
+   - Extra: make it so that products may be sortable by price (similar to amazon.ca)
 - Create a login screen using the Fake Store's API for Login Token

 ---